 Tofu makes some people physically recoil with disgust.
 “Eugh, I HATE tofu” a friend at work once said to me.
 And that’s probably because a) they have bought shit quality tofu, b) made an absolute hash of cooking it or c) ate badly cooked tofu in a restaurant.
 So there’s no wonder they’ve been put off for life.

 This post aims to showcase tofu in all it’s organic, delicious, flavour-absorbing glory.
 I’ll let you know which stuff to buy and most importantly – HOW TO COOK IT TO PERFECTION.

 And if you love the planet we live on, this delicious, wholesome and satisfying ingredient should be a regular part of your diet anyway.
 Giving your body a break from scoffing animals can have positive impact on your health too.
-So there’s no better time than to master the art of cooking tofu!
+So there’s no better time than NOW to master the art of cooking tofu.

 Which brand to buy.

 I’ll keep this section short by saying that the best supermarket brand of tofu is Tofoo.
 Plain organic, oriental or smoked – each flavour is great, just match it to the dish you’re cooking and you can’t go wrong.

 Think of it like this – tofu is just like any other protein you’d spend your money and time on.
 You get what you pay for.
 Spend a little more and you’ll see an increase in quality.

 Tofoo’s organic tofu is handmade, follows some ancient Japanese method and acts like the perfect sponge to soak up the flavours of whatever dish you’re cooking.
 Honestly, it’s delicious.
 This is NOT a sponsored post.

 To cook tofu well, you’ll need the following: